Ranking the 4 Major Wireless Carriers Early Termination Fees (& How to Avoid them)

 I’ll rank order the four national cellular service providers early termination fee policies from best to worst, and then offer up a few alternatives if you want to avoid them altogether.

-Of the four major nationwide cellular providers who offer contractual agreements, Sprint has the least painful early termination fee.
-It has a comparatively low termination fee that scales down by $10/month after your first 4 months.
+Sprint’s early termination fee scales down by $10/month after your first 4 months, in line with this chart.
 It is also the only one of the four that does not charge a restocking fee.
 The fairness of early termination fee policies outside of Sprint’s is apparent, as you will see.
-Here is the policy:
+The scale-down starts at:

-# of days to cancel without early termination fee: Sprint gives you 30 days to cancel without an early termination fee.
+# of days to cancel without early termination fee: Sprint gives you 14 days to return without an early termination fee.

 Restocking Fee?
 None